Finding Beauty in Negative Spaces: Singles

 For the album's third single, "Breakdown", Morgan stated that his relationship with Lee was "a very big part of the inspiration for that song."
 He further described the song as being "about not allowing yourself to be beaten down by what people say about you and kind of believing in yourself, and ultimately knowing that you’ll be better for it."

-"Fallen" is about Morgan's experience in a relationship with a model and being unwillingly exposed to model culture as a result.